gkjohnson/urdf-loaders/unity/Assets/URDF-Loader/README.md

 Takes a `Dictionary<string, float>` and sets all the angles on the robot that are listed in the dictionary.

 ## Limitations
-- The Collada model loader currently does not support textures or materials and loads the models with an offset rotation ([#52](Issue https://github.com/gkjohnson/urdf-loaders/issues/52))
+- The Collada model loader currently does not support textures or materials and loads the models with an offset rotation ([Issue #52](https://github.com/gkjohnson/urdf-loaders/issues/52))

 # LICENSE